Phoenix-Finance/PhxContractAddressInfo/README.md

 # PhxContractAddressInfo
-All addresses information of the deployed contracts for Phoenix Finance products
+Addresses of the deployed contracts for Phoenix Finance products